 - Leading the First Day of Class (2A)

-Faculty who complete the requirements for this open enrollment course earn a micro-credential in “Creating an Inclusive and Supportive Learning Environment.”
+Educators who complete the requirements for this open enrollment course earn a micro-credential in “Designing Student-Centered Courses.”
 This micro-credential may be utilized in meeting partial requirements necessary to earn the American Council on Education (ACE) endorsed Certificate in Effective College Instruction.

 Want more details?
 Read our Open Enrollment FAQs